-Highlights from AfCPA
+Highlights from the 2nd AfCPA

 - National Authority for Remote Sensing & Space Sciences (NARSS), Cairo, Egypt

 - Ethiopia Institute of Agricultural Research (EIAR), Addis Ababa, Ethiopia

 - Advanced School of Agronomy/University of Lomé (ESAUL), Lomé, Togo

 - National Institute of Agronomic Research of Tunisia (INRAT), Tunis, Tunisia

 - College of Agricultural and Environmental Sciences , Makerere University, Kampala, Uganda

 - Plant Production Sciences and Technologies, University of Zimbabwe, Harare, Zimbabwe

 The main AfCPA Conference site was at Nairobi, Kenya, which was connected to a network of 10 satellite sites distributed across North, West and Eastern Africa.